ku-sldg/ku-sldg.github.io/index.md

 {% endfor %}
 </ul>

-* "Verifying TPM Protocols Using a State Monad" submitted to FM'14
 * Dr. Perry Alexander named Outstanding Honors Advisor by the KU Honors Program for 2013
 * "Synthesizing Software Infrastructure for Remote Attestation"